Make up > Skin Care > Protecting your skin in the sun

 Re-apply sunscreen

 Studies show that if you apply sunscreen less than each 150 minutes, the likelihood of burning increases five-fold.
 Should you play sports or swim, re-apply sunscreen on the hour, every hour.
-Should you be inactive in the sun, then re-apply sunscreen every two hours.
+If you are inactive in the sun, then re-apply sunscreen every two hours.

 Use lots of sunscreen

 Lots of people do not apply adequate sunscreen.
-Apply quite lavishly on your body.
-Ensure you apply another two teaspoons to the face.
+Apply it liberally on your body.
+Ensure you apply the equivalent of two teaspoons to the face.

 Apply sunscreen 30 minutes before you venture